juanantoniofm/terraform.jatos/README.md

 To start using this repo, after cloning it, you'll need to install some tols, and create a few secrets.

+### Dependencies

+This repo uses [TF Env](https://github.com/tfutils/tfenv) to manage terraform versions.
+This means you need terraform as well, and you can use your own setup, but we recommend tfenv to manage it for you.

 ### Previous steps required

 - create a ssh key in .secrets/deploy